-As per the 5th edition of the PMBOK Guide, “Risk appetite is the degree of uncertainty an entity is willing to take on in anticipation of a reward.”
+According to the PMBOK Guide, 6th edition, “Risk appetite is the degree of uncertainty an organization or individual is willing to accept in anticipation of a reward.”

-Risk tolerance tells you how sensitive the organization or people are to risks.
-High tolerance means people are willing to take a high risk, and low tolerance means people are not willing to take many risks.
+Risk tolerance tells you how much risk an organization or individual can withstand.
+High tolerance means that they are willing to take more, and low tolerance means that they are not willing.

-For example, your organization may allow schedule slippage by 5 – 10% or cost slippage by 3–5%.
-This is known as the risk tolerance of the organization or stakeholders.
+For example, your organization may allow schedule or cost slippage by 3–5%.
+This limit is known as risk tolerance.

 Let’s consider a real-world example.

 You are bidding for a project.
 Your rough order estimates say that the cost of this project is approximately 100,000 USD.
-You are in the process of applying for this bid, and your organization told you that they cannot allow you to bid for more than 10% of this amount.
+Your organization told you that they cannot allow you to bid for more than 10% of this amount.

 This 10% is your tolerance limit.

-Risk threshold is an amount of risk that an organization or individual is willing to accept.
-For example, for your project a 10,000 USD cost overrun is acceptable to your organization, but anything more than that is not acceptable.
+The risk threshold is an amount of risk that an organization or individual is willing to accept.
+Say for your project, a 10,000 USD cost overrun is acceptable to your organization, but no more.

-The risk threshold is a further step in the risk tolerance; you can say that it quantifies the risk tolerance with a precise figure.
+The risk threshold is the next step up from risk tolerance; it quantifies the risk tolerance with a precise figure.
 You have limits in risk tolerance, but in risk threshold, you have a figure.

-For example, your organization can not allow taking a risk for slippage (or impact) for more than 10,000 USD.
+For example, your organization cannot take a risk with an impact of more than 10,000 USD.

-The risk threshold is the limit beyond which your organization will not tolerate the risk.
+The threshold is the limit beyond which your organization will not tolerate the risk.

 Let’s consider a real-world example.

-You are planning to bid a contract.
-You think that the value for this contract will be approximately 100,000 USD.
-You are in the process of applying for this bid, and your organization has told you that due to some financial problems they cannot allow you to go beyond 10,000 USD, apart from the 100,000 USD.
+You are planning to bid on a contract.
+You think that the value of this contract will be approximately 100,000 USD.
+Your organization has told you that, because of budgetary constraints, they cannot allow you to go beyond 110,000 USD.

-You will hold interviews and conduct meetings with stakeholders to find their risk appetite, then you will analyze their risk tolerance, and lastly, you will define the risk threshold.
+You will hold interviews and meetings with stakeholders to ascertain their risk appetite and analyze their risk tolerance.
+Afterward, you will define the risk threshold.